JanetZhuo/checkers/README.md

  We get all possible moves for this piece, assume we know where we're going to move and check if the move is one of the possible moves
 - STEP 4:
  If all good, we'll do a move and switch turns

+ ## &sect; Potential solution
+ - Use string to present positions of the pieces and movements
+ - Check https://en.wikipedia.org/wiki/Portable_Draughts_Notation for more info